robvanpamel/robvanpamel.github.io/_posts/2022-11-19-ManagedIdentitiesBlobStorage.md

         await WriteToContainer(client);

 Using this the Azure function is allowed to access the blob storage!

-The complete example can be found over here
+The complete example can be found over here https://github.com/robvanpamel/blogs-code/tree/main/2022-ManagedIdentities

+If you have any questions or comments please leave them over [here](https://github.com/robvanpamel/robvanpamel.github.io/issues/new)

+Thanks for reading!